 - Books: Keep it light and stick to one or two titles that will help you stay calm and relaxed.
 PG Wodehouse is a great option as is Alexander McCall Smith.

 - Nursing bras: Read up on the different types of nursing bras and try a few to select a style that you are most comfortable with.
-Choose a bra that does not have an underwire.
 Pack at least two nursing bras.
+Maternity bras that are wireless make all the difference and will make your life as a new mom really easy!

 - Breast pads: This will help soak up any unexpected leaking of milk as you learn to breastfeed.